 Week 11: Denver Broncos, Los Angeles Rams

-Week 12: Kansas City Chiefs, Arizona Cardinals
+Week 12: Arizona Cardinals, Kansas City Chiefs

 Week 14: Indianapolis Colts, Miami Dolphins, New England Patriots, Philadelphia Eagles

 It’s even more critical should you select QBs with Week 14 byes.
 If you are in the hunt for a first-round bye or just trying to make the playoffs, you cannot afford to have both of your QBs on a bye week and miss out on the fantasy football playoffs.
 In Week 14, QBs on a bye include Hurts, Wentz, Tagovailoa, Newton, and Jones.
 Potential options could be Russell Wilson or Trey Lance, who have favorable matchups that week with Cincinnati and Houston, respectively.